nathankoga/3D-Rasterizer/README.md

 # 3D-Rasterizer

-This project implements a rasterizer from scratch that is capable of rendering 3D images from any arbitrary camera position using a scanline algorithm.
+This project implements a rasterizer in C from scratch that is capable of rendering 3D images from any arbitrary camera position using a scanline algorithm.
 Utilizing the Phong-shading model, Z-buffering, and linear interpolation, this program is capable of displaying objects with realistic lighting, depth, and color.

 To use this program, the "ws_tris.txt" file that stores triangle data (inlcuding cartesian coordinates, colors, and normal vectors for each vertex) and outputs a pnm file of the resulting image.